Billy Keane

 William Keane is an Irish former hurler who played as a left corner-back for the Offaly senior team.

 Born in Banagher, County Offaly, Keane first played competitive hurling in his youth.
-He made his senior debut with Offaly during the 1984-85 National League, but was dropped from the team before the championship.
+He made his senior debut with Offaly during the 1984–85 National Hurling League, but was dropped from the team before the championship.
 During his brief career he experienced little success.

 At club level Keane is a one-time Leinster medallist with St Rynagh's.
 He also won numerous championship medals with the club.